wp-plugins/squelch-unspam/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.1 =
+1.1 provides bug-fixes to prevent Unspam interfering with other plugins you may be using that share field names with the comment form.

 = 1.0.1 =
 1.0.1 provides tweaks to the admin interface to make Unspam less intrusive and provides checks for WooCommerce, which it is not currently compatible with.